-BIMA Ghana, pioneers of mobile delivered health insurance services has unveiled two new products in partnership with Allianz Life Ghana at a ceremony held at their office in Alajo, Accra.
+BIMA Ghana, pioneers of mobile delivered health and insurance services has unveiled two new products in partnership with Allianz Life Ghana at a ceremony held at their office in Alajo, Accra.

 Explaining the products to participants, Mr Michael Acolatse, BIMA's head of mobile money said that "the recent surge in mobile money penetration and usage is a true enabler for BIMA".
 He said that after several months of research to find out consumer wants and needs, they came up with the B-Health and B-Life Policies.